A Beginner’s Guide For A Non-Designer To Create A Website Logo

 • Use tones that suit your brand’s voice; that’s the message it’s conveying to the audience.

-Font choice sits right next to color when it comes to the importance of your logo’s suitability in your market place.
-You can search the same sites as before to get inspiration as to which ones to use, and the rule for color also applies to the font, don`t use more than two.
-Another place to look for different styles is Google fonts, but if you want a unique one search for creative font companies such as Creative Market or Behance, where talented artists showcase their work, and it’s often free to download.
+Font choice sits right next to color regarding the importance of your logo’s suitability in your marketplace.
+You can search the same sites as before to get inspiration for which ones to use, and the color rule also applies to the font; don`t use more than two.
+Another place to look for different styles is Google fonts, but if you want a unique one, search for creative font companies such as Creative Market or Behance, where talented artists showcase their work, and it’s often free to download.

 • Remember, different fonts send different messages.
 Some are more suited to banks and insurance companies, while others lend themselves to tour operators and surfboard suppliers.
-There’s a wealth of information online regarding fonts, but always follow the golden rule of design, keep it simple.
+There’s a wealth of information online regarding fonts, but always follow the golden design rule: keep it simple with this guide to non-designer create a logo for your website helps.

 The saying, less is more, runs throughout designing a logo.
-It’s especially true when it comes to creating balance by using the negative space within your logo design.
+It’s especially true when creating balance using negative space within your logo design.
 This is the space between any letters and images in your logo.
 Moreover, you can create balance by increasing or decreasing the distance between them You can use it in two ways:

 • The Volkswagen logo design is an excellent example of creating a balanced logo.
 By using the space between the letters and their positioning within the outer circle.
-It makes the logo look organic, and it’s easy on the eyes.
+It makes the logo look organic and easy on the eyes.
 Quite an achievement for a V and a W!

 Correct use of negative space is an essential part of the design process.
 You can achieve it yourself by experimenting with your letters and images.
 You might be surprised what a bit of balance can do for your new logo.